ChrisMikhail/image-editor/README.md

 # image-editor

-This program uses Tkinter and allows users to:
+This program allows users to:
 - Open, select, move and delete images
 - Draw, erase, and change colours of the brush
 - Clear Canvas